 This answer shows some understanding, as it recognises that lightweight materials improve efficiency and reduce energy use.
 However, it is mostly general and not clearly applied to the specific context of the drone.

 The response is largely descriptive rather than reasoned.
-For example, it states that lightweight makes it “easier to fly” and “use less energy” but does not explain how reduced weight affects lift, motor workload, or battery performance.
+For example, it states that lightweight makes it “easier to fly” and “use less energy”, but does not explain how reduced weight affects lift, motor workload, or battery performance.

-Also, the explanation uses vague statements like “fly better” and “do its inspections properly,” instead of giving reasoned, technical justification.
+Also, the explanation uses vague statements like “fly better” and “do its inspections properly,” instead of giving a reasoned, technical justification.

 AO2 question 7 – Core Content 5.8